-8.2 Plan alignment and integration
+Plan alignment and integration

-8.2.1 The City's Integrated Development Plan
+The City's Integrated Development Plan (IDP)

-This review of the five-year Integrated Housing Plan informs and is an integral part of the strategic focus area of human settlements and services in the City's IDP.
+This review of the Integrated Human Settlements Five-Year Strategic Plan informs and is an integral part of the strategic focus area of human settlements and services in the City's IDP.
 The IDP is the City's key tool for dealing with the real issues of households and communities in a strategic, developmental and delivery-oriented way.